nmcguinness/2023_GD3_IntroToUnity/README.md

 - [x] Scriptable Objects - Add a framework for interactable, consumable, game, and level data
 - [x] Add Editor tools (inspector lock, folder generation)
 - [x] Add a SimpleSelectionManager as a starting point to discuss Abstract Factory and Strategy patterns
+- [x] Add Extensions demo (see Vector3Extensions)

 ### To Do - Week 5
 - [x] Apply Abstract Factory and Strategy patterns to make an improved SelectionManager
 - [x] Use SOs to make an AdvancedSelectionManager
 - [x] Add a RequireInterface attribute
-- [ ] Exercise: Modify UIRichTextPrompt to support multi-line output (see Exercise 1: Multi Text Rich Prompt - Using OnGUI)
+- [x] Exercise: Modify UIRichTextPrompt to support multi-line output (see Exercise 1: Multi Text Rich Prompt - Using OnGUI)

-- [ ] Exercise: Add Singleton pattern demo (see Exercise 2: Simple Inventory - Inventory and Singletons)
+### To Do - Week 6
 - [ ] Explain SerializableDictionary and demonstrate its use in InventoryManager
 - [ ] Explain GameEvent and GameEventListener
-- [ ] Add Extensions demo (see Vector3Extensions)